shobhitsharma/embedo/README.md

 | `youtube`       | boolean  | n/a        | Injects YouTube oEmbed                          |
 | `pinterest`     | boolean  | false      | Injects Pinterest SDK                           |

 For YouTube and Vimeo, no setup is required.
-If you were to hose any external URL (for example GoogleMaps URL) or API, then it will fallback to jsonp fetch, and if found `{DATA}.html` attribute from URI, it will load accordingly, or it will just load it in an object frame as HTML while checking cross origin support.
+If you were to host any external URL (for example GoogleMaps URL) or any file such as PDF, Video or other format, it will try to render after checking cross browser policies and other validations.

 ### Advance Options